4th-earth/site-fourth-earth/site-raw/content.md

 ## Dice pools

 Dice Pools are a collection of dice.

-The sides of the dice in the pool is determined by the [Difficulty Rating](#difficulty-rating-table) of the Action.
-The number of dice in the pool is determined by the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action.
+- The number of sides of dice in the pool MUST be determine by the adjusted [Difficulty Rating](#difficulty-rating-table).
+- The number of dice in the pool MUST be determined by the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action.
 - Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the action.
 - Dice Pools SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.

 ## Proficiency Ranks

 Proficiency Ranks represent the level of proficiency a Character has performing certain types of actions or using a tool.
+Proficiency Points are sub-aspects of a Proficiency Rank.

 - Each rank SHOULD require earning two or more Proficiency Points toward the rank.
 - Each rank SHOULD be achievable in roughly four attempts.